Contact

 SERVICE REQUIREMENTS:

-1. A caregiver is defined as someone that is providing support and services in the individual’s home.
+1. A caregiver is defined as someone that is providing supports and services in the individual’s home.

 3. Explicit agreements, including detailed service expectations, arrangement termination procedures, recourse for unfulfilled obligations and monetary considerations must be executed and signed by both the individual receiving services (or his/her legal representative) and the caregiver.
 This agreement is developed by the provider and will be forwarded to Coordinator of Community Services (CCS) for submission to the DDA as part of the service request authorizations.